DeNepo/welcome-to-js/README.md

 - 🐥 **[./modifying-programs](./modifying-programs)**: A few working programs
   with challenges for how to change it's behavior.
 Each exercise comes with a few files: the original, and one extra file for each challenge.
-If you get lost in an exercise you you can copy-paste the original to start over.
+If you get lost in an exercise you you can copy-type the original to start over.
 - 🐔 **[./explorations](./explorations)**: Experiment with JS language features
   that interest you, try modifying the programs in this repo, or try writing your own.
 This folder is yours to explore JS and programming.